 Erie is a larger medium-sized city located in the state of Pennsylvania.
 With a population of 99,475 people and 48 constituent neighborhoods, Erie is the fourth largest community in Pennsylvania.
-Much of the housing stock in Erie was built prior to World War II, making it one of the older and more historic cities in the country.
+Erie has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Erie is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Erie is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Erie is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Erie who work in office and administrative support (14.09%), sales jobs (9.60%), and food service (8.80%).
+There are especially a lot of people living in Erie who work in office and administrative support (13.07%), sales jobs (9.79%), and food service (9.03%).

-The education level of Erie citizens is a little higher than the average for US cities and towns: 21.22% of adults in Erie have at least a bachelor's degree.
+The citizens of Erie are slightly better educated than the national average of 21.84% for all cities and towns, with 21.64% of adults in Erie having a bachelor's degree or advanced degree.

 Erie is a very ethnically-diverse city.
 The people who call Erie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Erie residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Erie include Irish, Italian, Polish, and English.